Kotlin/kotlinx.serialization/docs/builtin-classes.md

 <!--- TEST -->

-> Not all classes from the standard library are serializable.
-In particular ranges and [Regex] class
+> Not all classes from the Kotlin standard library are serializable.
+In particular, ranges and [Regex] class
 > are not serializable at the moment.
 Support for their serialization may be added in the future.

 ### Lists